 - Wisdom teeth usually present themselves when a patient is in their late teens or early twenties.
 Often they become impacted in the jaw rather than erupt and need to be removed so they are not a source of infection or disrupt the alignment of the teeth.

-Prior to the tooth extraction, a patient is sedated.
+Prior to the tooth extraction, a patient is thoroughly numbed and sometimes sedated.
 The tooth is taken out and in some cases, stitches are inserted.
-When the area heals, it can be repaired by an implant, denture or bridge, depending on the circumstances.
+When the area heals, the tooth can be replaced by an implant, denture or bridge, depending on the circumstances.
 Otherwise, the adjacent teeth will migrate towards the gap to close it.

 What To Do After The Surgery

-The time to recover from an extraction is usually only several days.
+The time to recover from an extraction is usually only a few days.
 Here are some tips to heal properly: